Patrick McEleney

-Patrick McEleney (born 26 September 1992) is an Irish professional footballer who plays as a midfielder for Ballymena United in the NIFL Premiership.
-He has previously played for Sunderland, Derry City (over 2 spells), Oldham Athletic and Dundalk.
-McEleney has represented Dundalk and Derry City in European competition.
+Patrick McEleney (born 26 September 1992) is an Irish former professional footballer and current interim manager of League of Ireland First Division side Finn Harps.
+During his career he played for Sunderland, Derry City (over two spells), Oldham Athletic, Dundalk (over two spells) and Ballymena United.

 Club career

 Sunderland

 McEleney joined Sunderland from Foyle Harps on a scholarship in the summer of 2008.
 He signed a 2 1/2-year professional contract with the club in September 2008 and formed part of the under-18 and reserves teams which won their respective leagues that season under Kevin Ball.
 Both he and Everton youth team prospect, Shane Duffy, were granted a Civic Reception by the Mayor of Derry, Colr.
 Gerard Diver in the Guildhall in April 2009 to acknowledge their swift rise to prominence at their clubs.
 However, his time at the Stadium of Light was cut short as the player struggled with homesickness and the club agreed to release him from his contract.